kallaway/100-days-of-code/log.md

 Thoughts: I noticed that it's better to think and analyze myself rather than relying on tutorials.Practice is the best and permanent solution.

+Day 4: December 6, 2019

+Today's Progress: I focused on finishing SoloLearn course and I did.
+But I didn't understand the parts related to JavaScript.
+I will look at them after learning JS.Then, I read some documentation and watching w3cx courses.

+Thougts:I am feeling overwhelmed by so many courses and resources.I don't know so many things.
+I hope I will have enough knowledge to build my own projects soon.
+I'll do my best to achieve that!Again, I will learn HTML and CSS, because I don't know totally.